colbyj/bride-of-frankensystem/docs/building/page_flow.rst

    * - ``assign_condition``
      - Triggers condition assignment if the participant doesn't have one yet.
 Useful when consent was collected via ``consent_nc`` or ``create_participant_nc``.
    * - ``<blueprint_endpoint>``
-     - A custom Python route from one of your blueprints.
+     - A custom Python route from one of your blueprints — only relevant if you're writing Python.
 See :doc:`/framework/blueprints_routes`.

 **A complete example:**